Tony-kan/product_description_generator/README.md

 ## API ENDPOINTS

--get all Products descriptions
+- get all Products descriptions
--get single product description
+- get single product description
--generate product description
+- generate product description

 ## how to run
--download/clone the repository
+- download/clone the repository
--run uvicorn main:app --reload on cmd/gitbash/powershell
+- run uvicorn main:app --reload on cmd/gitbash/powershell
--open the localhost url in the browser
+- open the localhost url in the browser
--add /docs for swagger ui to test the endpoints
+- add /docs for swagger ui to test the endpoints